ayush03ch/Cloud-ASTRA/README.md

 ### 4) Configure environment

 Create a `.env` file at repo root if needed by your setup.
-Typical values include LLM keys and app config.
+Typical values include LLM keys and app configs

 ### 5) Run the app